michaelfromyeg/betterboxd/README.md

 A small `npm` package to help with fetching Letterboxd data, better.
 Intended to be used alongside the Letterboxd API, with an even simpler interface and no attempt at authentication.

+NOTE: uses `/bin/google-chrome` on local (i.e., assumes you're on something Linux-like), or `playwright-aws-lambda` in a deployed environment.
+So, this limits where you can deploy code that uses this package.

 ## Methods

 ### `fetchLetterboxdFilms(username: string, maxPages: number = 5): Promise<{ films: Film[]; totalPages: number; fetchedPages: number }>`